 - You may choose to receive electronic records in any format used by the Virginia Beach Sheriff’s Office in the regular course of business.

 - For example, if you are requesting records maintained in a Microsoft Excel database, you may elect to receive those records electronically, via email or on a computer disk, or to receive a printed copy of those records.

 - If we have questions about your request, please cooperate with staff's efforts to clarify the type of records that you are seeking or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.

-To request records from the Virginia Beach Sheriff’s Office, you may direct your request to Director of Legal Affairs Linda Richie.
+To request records from the Virginia Beach Sheriff’s Office, you may direct your request to Professional Standards Office Capt.
+Kathy Vargas.
 She can be reached at:

 Virginia Beach Sheriff’s Office

 She can also be reached at firstname.lastname@example.org (email), 757-385-4379 (office phone) or 757-385-1798 (office fax).
 You may also contact her with questions you have concerning requesting records from the Virginia Beach Sheriff’s Office.
 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
 The Council may be contacted by email at email@example.com or by phone at 804-225-3056 or 866-448-4100 (toll free).